twitchyliquid64/pamtls/README.md

 ## Install

 1. Copy `pamtls.so` to somewhere in your filesystem.
 It must be accessible whenever authorization is performed (someone tries to SSH, boots to a lock screen etc).
 2. Modify your `/etc/pam.d/common-auth` file to invoke your PAM module.
-If you don't know how to do this, I recommend some reading.
+If you don't know how to do this, I recommend some reading about PAM modules, the `/etc/pam.d` directory, and the layout of the PAM configuration files.
 3. Decide on your options and append them to the PAM module line.
 The options are as follows:

 | Option name   | Explanation | Example |